 Lock the sliding door from inside the vehicle by moving the manual locking lever down.
 Unlock it by moving the lever up.

-If you have the optional power door locks, the sliding door lock has a delay feature.
+With power door locks, the sliding door lock has a delay feature.
 See "Power Door Locks" or "Locks and Lighting Choices" in the Index.

 Power Sliding Door (Option)